Doms in Palestine

 The Doms (also called Domi; دومي / ALA-LC: ALA, دومري / ALA, Ḍom / ضوم or دوم, or sometimes also called Doms) are a community in Palestine.
-They are descended from the Dom caste with origins in the Indian subcontinent, who through ancient migrations are found scattered across the Middle East and North Africa, the Eastern Anatolia region, Iraq, and Azerbaijan.
-The traditional language of the Dom is Domari, an endangered Indo-Aryan language, thereby making the Dom an Indo-Aryan ethnic group.
+They are descended from the Dom caste, with origins in the Indian subcontinent.
+They are present across the Middle East and North Africa because of historic migration.
+The traditional language of the Dom is Domari, an endangered Indo-Aryan language; the Dom an Indo-Aryan ethnic group.

 The Doms were formerly grouped with other traditionally itinerant ethnic groups originating from medieval India: the Rom and Lom peoples.
 However, these groups left India at different times and used different routes.
 The Domari language has a separate origin in India from Romani, and Doms are not closer to the Romani people than other Indians, such as Gujaratis.
 Dom people do not identify themselves as Romanis.